The organ at St Mellitus is a unique memorial, built to honour the men from the parish who served in the First World War.

 The organ by this stage was now almost unplayable and in need of urgent restoration.
 The parish’s recognition of its historical importance and value to the community focussed this need and a development plan for an application of support from The National Lottery Heritage Fund (NLHF) was drawn up.
 A grant was awarded to the RC Diocese of Westminster in 2019, to restore the organ and deliver an ambitious community and education plan.

-Kent-based organ builders and restorers F H Browne & Sons were awarded the contract to restore the organ, which will be completed in time to celebrate the centenary of its dedication in December 2020 and to reinstate the parish’s original wishes that the organ should be a permanent memorial to the men from the parish, and their families, who made such sacrifices 100 years ago.
+Kent-based organ builders and restorers F H Browne & Sons (now Mander Organs) were awarded the contract to restore the organ, which was completed in time to celebrate the centenary of its dedication in December 2020, thus reinstating the parish’s original wishes that the organ should be a permanent memorial to the men from the parish, and their families, who made such sacrifices 100 years ago.